bishtanuj/Machine_Learning_Algorithms/Neural Networks/README.md

     - Neural networks can memorize training data, leading to poor generalization on unseen examples.
     - Regularization techniques (dropout, weight decay) help combat overfitting.
     - Proper validation and early stopping are crucial.

+3. **Limited Labeled Data**
+    - Deep learning thrives on large labeled datasets, but collecting high-quality annotations can be expensive and time-consuming.
+    - Transfer learning (using pre-trained models) and data augmentation help address this issue.